supratim94336/DataEngineeringCapstoneProject/README.md

 ---
 1. Follow all the setup mentioned above
+2. Create a bucket in region 'us-west-2' in Amazon S3
-2. You have to setup all the connections and variables in the Airflow admin
+3. You have to setup all the connections and variables in the Airflow admin
     i.
 Setup aws connection with user credentials (access_key and secret_key with login and password)